Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Evaluation

 \subsubsection{\textbf{Evaluation configuration}}

-We first select 4,000 people from the real-world dataset and use an LLM to generate 13,000 synthetic human mobility trajectories based on their profiles.
-These generated synthetic mobility trajectories are then used to fine-tune an LLM (details in Section~\ref{sec:llm_fine_tuning}) to produce latent-space reasoning chains.
-These latent-space reasoning chains are stored to construct our mobility cache.
-For evaluation, we further sample 10,000 real trajectories as the test set, ensuring no user overlap with the cache.
-Generated trajectories are evaluated against the test set.
+For the Beijing dataset, we preprocess the raw mobility records by removing users with incomplete profiles and extracting stay points using a 20-minute, 500-meter threshold following prior work~\cite{gonzalez2008understanding,song2010modelling}.
+From the preprocessed dataset, we select approximately 1,000 users and use an LLM to generate 13,000 synthetic human mobility trajectories based on their profiles.
+We fine-tune an LLM on these synthetic trajectories (Section~\ref{sec:llm_fine_tuning}) so that it reasons in latent space, and store the resulting latent-space reasoning chains as our mobility cache.
+For evaluation, we sample a separate set of 20,000 real trajectories as the test set, with no user overlap with the cache, and compare the generated trajectories against it.

+For the NYC POI check-in dataset, we select approximately 400 users and use an LLM to generate two weeks of synthetic mobility trajectories based on their profiles.
+We fine-tune an LLM on these synthetic trajectories for mobility cache building (Section~\ref{sec:llm_fine_tuning}).
+For evaluation, we construct a separate test set from six months of real check-in trajectories, containing approximately 16,000 trajectories.